Culture of Africa: Cuisine

 The various cuisines of Africa use a combination of locally available fruits, cereal grains and vegetables, as well as milk and meat products.
 In some parts of the continent, the traditional diet features a preponderance of milk, curd and whey products.
 In much of tropical Africa, however, cow's milk is rare and cannot be produced locally (owing to various diseases that affect livestock).
 The continent's diverse demographic makeup is reflected in the many different eating and drinking habits, dishes, and preparation techniques of its manifold populations.
 However it is important to consider the affordability of and access of these products on daily basis.

 In Central Africa, the basic ingredients are plantains and cassava.
 Fufu-starchy foods (usually made from fermented cassava roots) are served with grilled meat and sauces.
 Many local ingredients are used while preparing other dishes like spinach stew, cooked with tomato, peppers, chillis, onions, and peanut butter.
 Cassava plants are also consumed as cooked greens.
 Groundnut (peanut) stew is also prepared, containing chicken, okra, ginger, and other spices.
 Another favorite is Bambara, a porridge of rice, peanut butter, and sugar.
 Beef and chicken are favorite meat dishes, but game meat preparations containing crocodile, monkey, antelope and warthog are also served occasionally.

 The cuisine of the African Great Lakes region varies from area to area.
-In the inland savannah, the traditional cuisine of cattle-keeping peoples is distinctive in that meat products are generally absent.
+In the inland savannah, the traditional cuisine of cattle-keeping people is distinctive in that meat products are generally absent.
 Cattle, sheep and goats were regarded as a form of currency and a store of wealth and are not generally consumed as food.
-In some areas, traditional peoples consume the milk and blood of cattle, but rarely the meat.
+In some areas, traditional people consume the milk and blood of cattle, but rarely the meat.
 Elsewhere, other peoples are farmers who grow a variety of grains and vegetables.
 Maize (corn) is the basis of ugali, the East African version of West Africa's fufu.
 Ugali is a starch dish eaten with meats or stews.
 In Uganda, steamed, green bananas called matoke provide the starch filler of many meals.

 In the Horn of Africa, the main traditional dishes in Ethiopian cuisine and Eritrean cuisine are tsebhis (stews) served with injera (flatbread made from teff, wheat, or sorghum), and hilbet (paste made from legumes, mainly lentil, faba beans).
 Eritrean and Ethiopian cuisine (especially in the northern half) are very similar, given the shared history of the two countries.
 The related Somali cuisine consists of an exotic fusion of diverse culinary influences.
 Varieties of bariis (rice), the most popular probably being basmati, usually serve as the main dish.
 Xalwo (halwo) or halva is a popular confection served during special occasions such as Eid celebrations or wedding receptions.
 After meals, homes are traditionally perfumed using frankincense (lubaan) or incense (cuunsi), which is prepared inside an incense burner referred to as a dabqaad.
 All food is served halal.